Ruanrodrigues20/Ruanrodrigues20/README.md

 ## **💻 Software Developer**

-My name is Ruan Rodrigues.
-I am a Computer Science student at the Federal University of Campina Grande - UFCG.
-I always try to improve my weaknesses and be able to demonstrate my potential.
+I am studying Computer Science, with the aim of qualifying myself as an excellent professional in the field of Software Development.
+Although I'm still at the beginning of my journey, I have skills in Java and Python, and I'm always looking to improve my skills.
+I constantly seek to improve myself and find opportunities to demonstrate my competence by participating in challenging and revolutionary projects.
+I appreciate a cooperative and dynamic work environment, where I can acquire knowledge from other professionals and contribute to the growth of teams, through sharing knowledge and collective development.
+With solid skills in efficient communication, problem solving and teamwork, I am always improving my skills to become a complete professional capable of facing complex challenges in the technology sector.
 ## Contacts
 <a href="https://www.linkedin.com/in/ruan-rodrigues-317a40292/" target="_blank" rel="external">
     <img